 Overhead in Synch

-6. Overhead in Synch - Use horizontal rotary motion with arms synchronized overhead rotating together (i.e., with trainers always pointing in the same direction).
+6. Overhead in Synch - Use horizontal rotational movement overhead with arms synchronized (i.e., with trainers always pointing in the same direction).

 One Hand Overhead

-7. One Hand Overhead - Use one arm horizontal rotary motion with arm extended above head.
+7. One Hand Overhead - Use one arm extended overhead with rotational movement in a horizontal plane.

 OVERHEAD - AT A 45 DEGREE ANGLE